rubymonsters/ruby-for-beginners/source/04-your_tools.md

 As a programmer you'll spend tons of time working with your text editor and terminal (or "in" them, as we say).
-It makes sense for you to learn how to use them, and how to customize them so you they fit your taste.
+It makes sense for you to learn how to use them, and how to customize them so they fit your taste.

 There are also text editors that can integrate a terminal window, so you don't have to switch between applications.
 And there are online services that even